DurhamDecLab/ARBInterp/README.md

 Takes either a scalar field U as an N x 4 (x,y,z,U) array or a vector field B as an N x 6 (x, y, z, Bx, By, Bz) array.

+Scalar: returns magnitude and gradient.
+Vector: returns components, OR magnitude and gradient of vector norm, OR both.

 Package Dependencies
 --------------------
 - NumPy: Required.